 Irritation of the sacroiliac joint—located at the bottom of the spine—can also irritate the L5 nerve, which lies on top of the sacroiliac joint, causing sciatica-type pain.

 Degenerative disc disease is diagnosed when a weakened disc results in excessive micro-motion at that spinal level, and inflammatory proteins from inside the disc become exposed and irritate the nerve root(s) in the area.

 Bone spurs, which may develop with spinal degeneration, also may press against a nerve, resulting in sciatica.

 Read more: Bone Spurs (Osteophytes) and Back Pain

 With a combination of disc space collapse, the fracture, and the vertebral body slipping forward, the nerve can get pinched and cause sciatica.

 The condition typically results from a combination of one or more of the following: enlarged facet joints, overgrowth of soft tissue, and a bulging disc placing pressure on the nerve roots, causing sciatica pain.

 Lumbar spinal stenosis commonly occurs along with spinal arthritis, and arthritis can also cause or contribute to sciatica symptoms.

 Read more: Lumbar Spinal Stenosis: A Definitive Guide

-This is not a true radiculopathy (the clinical definition of sciatica), but the leg pain can feel the same as sciatica caused by a nerve irritation.
+This is not a true lumbar radiculopathy, which is the clinical definition of sciatica.
+However, because the leg pain can feel the same as sciatica or radiculopathy, it is sometimes referred to as sciatica.